akash17mittal/personal-website/content/authors/admin/_index.md

   url: https://research.samsung.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include AI, machine leaning and mobile sensing.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
-- Ubiqutous Computing
+- Machine Learning
-- Information Retrieval
+- Mobile Sensing

 # Education to show in About widget
 education: